-Because of the paucity of information about groundwater resources in the County, efforts to collect additional data and information about Tompkins County's groundwater resources have been ongoing since 2002 through a cooperative study program of confined aquifers done jointly by Tompkins County, the applicable town(s), NYS, and the USGS.
+Because of the paucity of information about groundwater resources in Tompkins County, efforts to collect additional data and information about these resources have been ongoing since 2002 through a cooperative study program of confined aquifers done jointly by Tompkins County, the applicable town(s), New York State, and the United States Geological Survey (USGS).
+(Aquifer studies are available through the USGS publications warehouse.)